This text is from the Celsius Wiki, which was published between 2015 and 2018.

 6. Heat recovery

 All the electricity input to the IT-equipment turns into heat, and the heat needs to be cooled down for the equipment to function properly.
 Usually this heat is cooled off in cooling towers or something similar, instead of being utilized.
-If there is a heating demand in other parts of the building, neighbouring building or a district heating network that can take care of the heat, this heat can be used instead of wasted.
+If there is a heating demand in other parts of the building, neighbouring buildings or a district heating network that can take care of the heat, this heat can be used instead of wasted.
 The temperature of the waste heat is often low, but if higher temperatures are needed a heat pump can be used to raise the temperature.

 7. Optimize power distribution